FaceAnalyzer/e2e-tests/README.md

 ## Cypress

+E2E tests are executed with the help of Cypress.
 Cypress is..

 ### Installation

-In order to install and run e2e-tests, you should have [NPM](https://www.npmjs.com/package/npm) installed.
+In order to install and run E2E tests, you should have [NPM](https://www.npmjs.com/package/npm) installed.

 ```
 npm install